-Overseas, markets also rose.
-European countries have begun eyeing reopening their economies similarly to the U.S., and investors were encouraged by improving outlooks.
+Overseas, markets also climbed European countries have begun eyeing reopening their economies similarly to the U.S., and investors were encouraged by improving outlooks.
 All major European indices returned positive results for the second consecutive week.
 Japanese equities returned positive performance as well.
 After doing better than most developed countries initially, Japan started to experience more widespread outbreaks, prompting an official state of emergency.
 Since the declaration of emergency, cases have dropped dramatically.
 Japan’s battle against the virus has been considered an overwhelming success, and the declaration of emergency is set to be revoked.

 Markets rose this week, with all major equity indices bringing positive returns.
 Fears concerning global stability and health are an unexpected factor in asset values, and the recent volatility serves as a great reminder of why it is so important to remain committed to a long-term plan and maintain a well-diversified portfolio.
 When stocks were struggling to gain traction last month, other asset classes such as gold, REITs, and US Treasury bonds proved to be more stable.
 Flashy news headlines can make it tempting to make knee-jerk decisions, but sticking to a strategy and maintaining a portfolio consistent with your goals and risk tolerance can lead to smoother returns and a better probability for long-term success.